Video of the interview and presentation

 The anecdote of the German tower clock

-In this process of documentation and copy of the teachers, I have emerged, and it will continue to happen, coincidences and anecdotes, I suppose with your explanation.
+In this process of documentation and copy of the teachers, I have emerged, and it will continue to happen, coincidences and anecdotes.
 This is the case, for example, of the German tower clock that appears in the portrait of Queen Mariana of Austria made by Velázquez (1652).
 In a previous post I explain the meaning of this object in the portrait.
 But on a recent visit to the National Gallery in London I could see this same clock in the portrait of Justino de Neve what did Murillo do in 1665.
 Coincidence or wink with intention?

 Nearly five years after Velázquez’s death, and thirteen of the portrait of Mariana de Austria.
 Murillo was the youngest of the colleagues, Alonso Cano, Zurbarán and Velázquez, who the latter met.
 It was a few months before Velázquez died and he sought the support of his companions so that the Cross of Santiago de Compostela could be granted.
 That was more than admiration and friendship.
 Therefore was also complicity.